Q1. What is BeautifulSoup and why is it used in Python?

 BeautifulSoup extracts elements using methods like find() and find_all().
 These methods search HTML tags based on tag name, class, id, or attributes.

-Once found, text and attributes can be accessed easily.
 This enables structured scraping of headings, links, tables, and content.
 It simplifies data extraction from complex pages.

 Q4.
 How does BeautifulSoup work with the requests library?